syncfusion-content/xamarin-docs/Xamarin/Calendar/How-To.md

 {% endtabs %}

-## How to Perform an Operation when Navigating to Next Month?
+## How to perform an operation when navigating to next month?

 User defined operation can be performed using [MonthChanging](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~MonthChanging_EV_.html) event while navigating to next month.
 This event returns the details about current value and previous value of month using the property of the [MonthChangingEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthChangingEventArgs.html) .